 However, changes fell short of establishing real press freedom, democratic accountability, or an independent judiciary.
 Morocco detains at least 300 political prisoners.
 Opposing political and human rights associations’ right to assembly is regularly violated, their activities are censored.
 Artists and journalists, are investigated, harassed and jailed.

-Adoption is only permitted for Muslims, the president of the National Council for Human Rights (CNDH) the Moroccan official instance dedicated for Human rights, approved this measure, and said that Moroccan authorities have the right to ensure that adoptive children are raised in the Islamic faith.
+Following the approval of the National Council for Human Rights (CNDH) – the Moroccan official instance dedicated to human rights – adoption is only permitted for Muslims.
+The authorities argue that they have the right to ensure that adoptive children are raised in the Islamic faith.

-Religious instruction is compulsory in all national schools (Article 31), both public and private, according to the Sunnite Malikite Islam.
-All students pass an Islamic education test, among other subjects, to obtain Baccalaureat.
-There are quranic schools (Msid), where children since an early age (4-5 years old) learn Quran by heart, and are subject to corporal punishment, indoctrination, among other abuses.
+Religious instruction according to the Sunnite Malikite Islam is compulsory in all national schools (Article 31), both public and private.
+All students pass an Islamic education test, among other subjects, to obtain their Baccalaureat.
+There are Quranic schools (Msid), where children are taught to learn the Quran by heart from an early age (4-5 years old), and are subject to corporal punishment, indoctrination, among other abuses.
 The government funds the teaching of Islam in all public schools and Judaism in some schools.
 Further, private Jewish schools are allowed to teach Judaism and Foreign-run schools can exclude religion from their school’s curriculum.
 The government further funds the study of Jewish culture at some universities.

-Human Rights Education Associates (HREA) issued a study in 2005 on Human rights and Gender equality in Moroccan schoolbooks, and concluded that many school books favour and endorse gender inequality and propagate ideas that violates Human rights.
+Human Rights Education Associates (HREA) issued a study in 2005 on Human rights and Gender equality in Moroccan schoolbooks, and concluded that many school books favour and endorse gender inequality and propagate ideas that violate human rights.

 There are two family codes in Morocco, following the automatic state designation for citizens as Sunnite Malikite Muslims (Moudawana, reformed in 2004), or Jews (Hebraic Moroccan Family Law).
 There is no legal mechanism recognizing Christian or other non-Muslim communities.
 In consequence, all Moroccans, even if they are non-religious or belong to other belief groups, are forced to abide by those codes, and required to marry, divorce, and inherit according to their de facto religious designation.